 You'll now want to configure your USB gamepad to work with your Pi.
 I recommend the Buffalo Classic USB Gamepad since it's inexpensive, highly compatible with the Pi, and comes in sweet Japanese packaging.
-You can find an Amazon link to that controller at the top of this guide.
+You can find an Amazon link to that USB controller at the top of this guide.

 To configure your controller to work with the menu system and games, boot up your Pi.
 Your Pi will automatically launch the RetroPie UI where you will be prompted to configure the controller.
 If you mess up, don't worry -- you can access this configuration menu again later by pressing Start in the RetroPie UI or by typing F4 on your keyboard and then rebooting your Pi.

 A ROM is an entire port of a particular video game.
-RetroPie contains a copy of EmulationStation, which both provides the user interface for your new retro gaming rig and also interprets these ROMs appropriately.
+RetroPie contains a copy of EmulationStation, which both provides the user interface for your new retro gaming rig and interprets these ROM files appropriately.
 RetroPie comes with a few games preinstalled -- such as Quake, Duke Nukem 3D, and Cave Story.
 These games are best played using a keyboard, however, since the gamepad doesn't have enough keys to map the controls for some PC-ported games.
 You can emulate just about any console using the built-in RetroPie emulators.

 Most retro games are owned by a company (yes, even the very old ones!) and are protected by copyright laws.
 Thus, unfortunately, downloading ROMs for those games constitutes piracy.